sankket/Self-Driving-Cars/README.md

 Here We Developed Three Models:
 1) Lane line Detection Using OpenCV
 2) Traffic Sign Detection & Recognition
-3) Beheavioural Clonning and AV Model with Simulator(eg. Here we used Udacity Simulator for Testing Purposes).
+3) Beheavioural Clonning and AV Model with Simulator(eg. Here we used Udacity Simulator for Testing Purposes, You can use any simulator you want like Carla or Stanford Simulator).